anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

     cat << EOF > hooks/pre-start
     #!/bin/sh -ex

-    # Only run for base containers
+    # Only run for base instance
     [ "$CONTAINER_TYPE" = "regular" ] && exit0

     # Install the platform plugin into the right location